sdc-china/IDA-doc/_posts/2018-01-15-tutorial-set-up-checkstyle.md

 ### About this task

-  In this task,you can set up checkstyle of the project that you created in the previous task.
+  In this task,you can set up Checkstyle of the project that you created in the previous task.

 ### Procedure

-To set up checkstyle of a project:
+Setup Checkstyle of a project:

   1. Click ![][tutorial_checkstyle_button] button for **Hiring Sample** in project list page and the report will show in a few seconds.
 The analyzing of checkstyle is asynchronous, and you can do other things when it is performing the checkstyle.